payola/Payola/docs/developer_guide.md

 ###### Chart plugins

 The only available chart plugin is the Column Chart, which shows the graph as an enumeration of bars representing the values of vertices.
 Its structure is described in the class ColumnChartPlugin which extends the PluginView abstract class.
 For this plugin the graph has to be in certain structure.
 It must be a tree graph (without cycles) consisting of three levels.
 The first level is the root of the tree.
 The second level contains vertices representing the bars of the drawn chart and the third level contains title and value of every vertex in the second level.
 The values are processed as sizes of bars and titles are labels of bars.
-Graphs in this structure are accessible by SPARQL query execution tool (see package [presenters](#presenters)).
+Graphs in this structure are accessible by SPARQL query execution tool.

 ###### Graphical plugins

 The graph is visualized as an HTML5 Canvas drawing.
 The base abstract class is VisualPluginView.
 It defines the structure of the drawing space - the controls and the multiple Canvas elements used for drawing - and the event handlers - defining mouse and keyboard operations controlling the visualization.
 It is extended by an abstract class BaseTechnique that defines basic routine for performing initial vertex positioning animation.
 During the update of the graph, this routine creates a chain of animations.
 Its implementations CircleTechnique, TreeTechnique and GraphTechnique provide a plugin specific animation.

 To visualize a graph structure, a pack of classes based on a trait View is provided (the trait is in sub-package views.graph.visual.graph and is not the same as the base trait for visualization plugins).
 This trait contains drawing routines - e.g. drawArrow, drawCircle, drawText - that are used to draw the graph visualization to the HTML5 element Canvas and its surface CanvasRenderingContext2D.
 It provides an abstraction over the basic Canvas draw functions - e.g. arc, lineTo, fillText.
-The View class is extended by InformationView - a label visualization; VertexView - a graphical representation of the [IdentifiedVertex](#cz.payola.common.rdf); EdgeView - the [Edge](#cz.payola.common.rdf) representation; and GraphView - a container of Component classes that contain VertexViews and EdgeViews of a logical graph components (parts of a graph that are not connected with each other by edges).
+The View class is extended by InformationView - a label visualization; VertexView - a graphical representation of the [IdentifiedVertex](#rdf-common); EdgeView - the [Edge](#rdf-common) representation; and GraphView - a container of Component classes that contain VertexViews and EdgeViews of a logical graph components (parts of a graph that are not connected with each other by edges).

 Every View implementation contains a draw function that draws the object to a canvas and a drawQuick function that is used for redrawing the object during animation.
 This drawQuick function is supposed to leave out drawing of unimportant elements of the graph visualization, e.g. labels (InformationViews) of vertices.
 The GraphView's draw and drawQuick functions require, in contrary to other View implementations, a container of Canvas objects.
 The GraphView's draw and drawQuick functions decide which element is drawn to which canvas.
 Splitting the View objects to distinct Canvas elements speeds up redrawing of the whole graph during movement of selected elements.
 The selected elements are drawn to one set of canvases and the deselected elements are to another one.
 This allows to redraw only the canvases for selected elements during movement operation.
 The View implementations also contain its basic configuration and an ontology customization setter.
 The ontology defines a specific drawing configuration for certain types - based URI of the graph element.